Transcript S2E2: The NoNa System

 Thank you so much to Jona Moro and Noah Frank for joining me for this episode.
 Their website, geschlechtsneutralesdeutsch.com, is linked in the shownotes and on the podcast website, yellowoftheegg.com.
 I’ll also put some other links and resources on there too.
 They also wrote an article about their NoNa system in Lambda, the magazine of the Homosexuelle Initiative Wien, or HOSI.
 All the information on the podcast website.

 And thank you to you too for listening.
 The next episode will be out in two weeks.
 And in the meantime, you can find me on Instagram @yotepodcast, that’s Y-O-T-E-Podcast, Facebook @yellowoftheegg, and you can email me at email@example.com.
-If you want to support the podcast further, you can do so on Patreon, where you can get some extra little benefits as a special thank you.
-If you can’t afford to be a Patron, that’s absolutely fine.
 You can also support me by leaving a lovely review and five-star rating, and by telling all your friends, family and colleagues about the podcast.
 In return, you’ll have my undying gratitude.
 Thank you so much.

 So with all that being said, thank you so much for listening.
 Playing us out this series are Euphoniques, this time with “Who Am I Supposed To Be”.
 Find them on Spotify, links in the shownotes.
 So enjoy the song and I’ll see you in the next one.
 Machts es gut, servus aus Wien.